-With Bokio, our totally free accounting software, you can submit an MTD compliant VAT return in just a few clicks.
+With Bokio accounting software, you can submit an MTD compliant VAT return in just a few clicks.
 You just need to do all your bookkeeping in Bokio.
-There’s no increased cost, and the software is very simple to use.
-So, you can choose to do your accounting yourself, or in collaboration with your accountant.
+The software is very simple to use, so you can choose to do your accounting yourself, or in collaboration with your accountant.

 Learning new technology

 In a survey by Thomson Reuters, 51% of respondents reported having simplified or more efficient processes, with 32% saying they now have more accurate VAT returns.
 19% of companies said they also have better visibility of their tax liabilities thanks to the scheme.
 This shows the benefits that switching to an online software can give for businesses.

 79% of respondents either agree or strongly agree that “they are comfortable using technology to manage business finances,” while 10% disagree, or strongly disagree with the statement.